 Northeast Ohio homeowners are very particular about their lawns.
-If we notice so much as one dead or thin spot, we do everything we can to fix it.
+If we notice so much as one dead or thin spot, we do everything we can to quickly fix it.
 But before you start tearing up your lawn and planting seed, you need to make sure your plan is the most effective solution.
 Let's start with the basics.

 When is the best time to seed your lawn?